Covered Services for Youth

 • Other State Funds: Covered

-If your youth has a mental health concern and their psychiatric, behavioral, or cognitive problems so severe that they need 24-hour care, they could go to a residential treatment center.
+If you have a mental health and/or substance use concern and your psychiatric, behavioral, or cognitive problems are severe that you need 24-hour care, you could go to a residential treatment center.
 A residential treatment center is not a hospital.
-Services include:

 • Psychiatric care